Canker Sores in the Throat: 7 Causes & How to Treat

 • Avoid oral hygiene products with irritating ingredients like sodium lauryl sulphate.

-If you follow treatment as directed by your doctor while keeping these recommendations in mind, throat ulcers will likely disappear on their own within a few days.
+If you follow treatment as directed by your doctor while keeping these recommendations in mind, canker sores in the throat will likely disappear on their own within a few days.

 If you are also experiencing mouth ulcers, check out natural ways to speed-up healing at home.